sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Introduction" />
 ## Introduction

-**This document is unofficial and not endorsed by my school or employers.**
+**This document is unofficial and not endorsed by the University of Waterloo or any prospective employers.**

-We're not lawyers, tax specialists nor do we purport to have any real knowledge.
+None of the included writers are lawyers or tax specialists, nor do we purport to have any real knowledge about the contents of this document.

 This is a collection of things we wished we knew when we went away on our first co-op terms in the US.
 We hope it helps you out.
 Many things contained in this